 - Evidence that the defamatory statements were so damaging that the victim is reasonably expected to have suffered harm

 A plaintiff in a lawsuit for defamation is entitled to receive damages.
-There are three different types of damages:
+There are three different types of damage:

-- Actual Damages is compensation awarded by a court in response to the injuries and losses suffered.
+- Actual Damages are compensation awarded by a court in response to the injuries and losses suffered.
 These damages may include loss of reputation, loss of income, shame, embarrassment, mental anguish, and more.

-- Nominal Damages is a small sum awarded to a victim to recognize an infringement of rights that did not result in any significant loss or injury.
+- Nominal Damages are a small sum awarded to a victim to recognize an infringement of rights that did not result in any significant loss or injury.

-- Punitive damages are awarded when a defendant’s conduct has been especially reckless or intentionally malicious.
+- Punitive damages are awarded when a defendant’s conduct is especially reckless or malicious.

 Proving damages in a defamation case can be challenging.
 However, there are some defamatory statements that are so damaging that the victim is automatically assumed to have suffered harm.
 These statements include situations where the plaintiff is accused of: